-Again, the specification is dive coaster.
+Again, the specification is a dive coaster.
 Valravn hits 75 mph, which is quite fast and is surely thrilling.
 But Top Thrill Dragster, with its rip-roaring hydraulic launch, accelerates to 120 mph.
 The world's fastest coaster, Formula Rossa at Ferrari World, goes 149 mph.
-Yikes!
 Griffon, a dive coaster at Busch Gardens Williamsburg, reaches a top speed of 71 mph.
-Read more about the world's fastest roller coasters.

 A coaster's longest drop is generally tied to its height.
 Again, the record here is for dive coasters.
-And again, for all the reasons I cite in the tallest dive coaster above, Valravn's 214-foot drop is long, but considerably shorter than many of the world's tallest coasters.
+Valravn's 214-foot drop is long but considerably shorter than many of the world's tallest coasters.

 The 165-foot "Immelman" loop on Valravn is quite tall.
 But the highest inversion record to which Cedar Point is laying claim is specifically for dive coasters.